Strawberry Tiramisu Recipe

 Why is my tiramisu soggy?

-If you soak your cookies too long in the strawberry sauce, they will absorb so much sauce that they may never dry out, causing them to be soggy.
-However, if you do not dip them long enough, they will not get enough sweet strawberry flavor.
+If you soak the cookies in the strawberry sauce for too long, they will absorb so much of the sauce that they may never dry out, becoming soggy.
+However, if you don’t dip them long enough, they won’t get enough sweet strawberry flavor.
 I have tried different times ranging from just two seconds to 10 seconds, and I find five seconds to be the perfect length of time.

 How do you fix a runny tiramisu?

-• In addition, if you have assembled it and it turns out runny, blot it with some paper towels to remove the excess water.
+If you have assembled it and it turns out to be runny, blot it with paper towels to remove the excess water.
 Also, keep it chilled.

-• Alternatively, if you have not assembled it, drain the excess water.
-Then, chill the cream before using it when layering.
+Alternatively, if you haven’t assembled it, drain off the excess water.
+Then, chill the cream before using it when you layer it.
 You can also add unflavored gelatin.

-What can I use instead of Savoiardi cookies?
+What can I use as a substitute for Savoiardi cookies?

 Although the traditional cookie for tiramisu is Savoiardi, you can use anything you like.
 For a thinner dish, try using vanilla wafers.
-Another type of cookie that is good for this dessert is golden sandwich cookies like Oreos.
+Another type of cookie that pairs well with this dessert is golden sandwich cookies, like Oreos.
 They bring a whole other layer of creaminess inside them.
 Or try using pound cake slices instead for a softer dessert.

 More strawberry desserts to try: